ProjectCeleste/unit-builder/README.md

 Builds are stored using sqlite, in a file named "build-db.sqlite" located in the server's working directory, and expire after 6 months.
 It is recommended to clear this file with each new deployment to avoid old builds causing errors in case something has changed in the game files.

+The server should be running behind an apache or nginx proxy configured with gzip and caching.

+**Caching exceptions:**
+- `front/service-worker.js` and `front/sitemap.xml` should NOT be cached

 ## License

 Age of Empires Online © Microsoft Corporation.
 This unit builder application was created under Microsoft's [Game Content Usage Rules](https://www.xbox.com/en-us/developers/rules) using assets from Age of Empires Online, and it is not endorsed by or affiliated with Microsoft.